webguru103/smooch-docs/source/includes/_configuring_push_ios.md

 ### Step 5.
 Repeat for Production mode

 Take note that there are "Development" and "Production" certificates and profiles.
-Make sure that you upload the "Production" .p12 file to SupportKit when you're ready to release your build through ad-hoc, enterprise or app store distribution.
+Make sure that you upload the "Production" .p12 file to Smooch when you're ready to release your build through ad-hoc, enterprise or app store distribution.